844 West Orange Ave.,

-Former Walker Cup player Gene Andrews won the US Senior Amateur Championship here at the California Golf Club of San Francisco, which was probably the club’s proudest moment.
+Former Walker Cup player Gene Andrews won the US Senior Men's Amateur Championship here at the California Golf Club of San Francisco in 1970, which was probably the club’s proudest moment.

 In 2005, after years of struggling with putting surfaces infested with roundworms, the club decided to rebuild the greens and Kyle Phillips was the chosen architect following a dramatic proposal.
 Not only did Phillips rebuild the greens, he also built five new holes so that the club could boast a stronger outward nine to complement the existing excellent homeward nine.

 According to his official website “Kyle Phillips Golf Course Design renovated and restored the course using 1927 as a benchmark when Dr Alister MacKenzie re-bunkered the course.
 The original course, designed by A. Vernon Macan, had been compromised in the 1960s when San Bruno Creek gave way to the existing Westborough Road, leaving only 13 of the original holes intact… The first event at the newly renovated course was highlighted with a 6-hole exhibition by PGA Tour player Arron Oberholser and former U.S. Open Champion Ken Venturi hitting the ceremonial first ball.”

 The California Golf Club of San Francisco can now boast tournament measurements.
 From the new back tees, which are aptly called Venturi, the course can be stretched to more than 7,200 yards.

 The following edited extract by George Waters is from Volume Six of Golf Architecture: A Worldwide Perspective.
 Reproduced with kind permission.
 To obtain a copy of the book, email Paul Daley at email@example.com.